My journey

 I bring together over 30 years of experience as a Chartered Physiotherapist with a deeply embodied practice in qigong, breathwork, and mindful movement.
 My approach is grounded in both clinical understanding and lived experience, including navigating persistent pain, menopause, ADHD, and lifelong partial hearing loss.
 This combination allows me to offer a compassionate, inclusive, and evidence-informed practice tailored to your needs.

-Background
+My Background

 Qigong means working with your energy.
 I began exploring energy practices over ten years ago.
 Back then, it was considered a little “out there.”
 Today, science increasingly confirms: everything is energy, and where your attention goes, your energy flows.